LearnersGuild/learning-os/game/rule-book.md

 ## Objectives

-The objective of the game is to secure a livelihood with dignity and continuous learning for my both my pod and myself, in an organization where people are excited to work with me.
+The objective of the game is to secure a livelihood with dignity and continuous learning for both my pod and myself, in an organization where people are excited to work with me.

 ## Players